bootique/bootique-flyway/README.md

 for database connection settings (the Bootique YAML file) and application settings in a Flyway file.

-### Flyway file

-You may use classpath:io/bootique/flyway/explicitNonDefaultMigrationConfigfile.conf as the Flyway configuration file.
+In this example the locations property (with bogus as a non-existent location) is superseded by the settings in the Flyway configuration file.

+### Flyway configuration file

+As an example here a Flyway test configuration file: classpath:io/bootique/flyway/explicitNonDefaultMigrationConfigfile.conf.

 ```